mikehuntemann/9x16/02-network-attached-media/02-filesharing-approaches.md

 - to media distribution as a service
 - to general purpose handheld hardware
 - to media and application distribution as a service

-// And as a little side-note I would like to mention that the mobile devices are not self-sustaining (for now), but their initial syncing bridge could be dropped due to over-the-air updates which don't require a computer for registration, initialization or syncing anymore.
-This is all now handled by the iCloud.

 ### Wave Three: Streaming Services & Demonetization